DrCuis/Explanations/100-Advices/BestPractices.md

    object can decide of how it handles this based on expectation.
    `#respondsTo:` is reserved more for testing if an object can handle a specific message.

+**In any case, asking these kinds of questions is a sign of poor design.
+If possible, avoid the question altogether, using for example, double dispatching.**